 The initiator holds TX\SUSPEND\NOTIFY to the target for a time of Notifyhold, waiting for the target to respond by driving its TpBias to the initiator to below 0.4 volts.
-Upon seeing the low voltage TpBias from the target, the initiator completes the suspend connection protocol process by setting its Suspend bit, clearing its Con bit, and driving TpBias below 0.4 volts to the target for a time of Biashold.
+Upon seeing the low voltage TpBias from the target, the initiator completes the suspend connection protocol process by setting its Suspend bit and driving TpBias below 0.4 volts to the target for a time of Biashold.
 After driving a low voltage TpBias to the target for the specified time, the initiator disables the output of its TpBias generator (generator output goes to a high impedance state).
-All non-essential circuitry for the initiator is placed into the lowest power state possible (only connect/disconnect voltage sense circuitry and the Port\Status comparator are required to remain active during when a port is in a suspend state).
+All non-essential circuitry for the initiator is placed into the lowest power state possible (only connect/disconnect voltage sense circuitry and the Port\Status bias detector are required to remain active during when a port is in a suspend state).

 If the initiator does not detect an incoming low voltage TpBias during Notifyhold time of assertion of TX\SUSPEND\NOTIFY to the target, the initiator will, after placing the output of it's TpBias generator in a high impedance state, sample the output of its voltage-sense circuitry.
-If the voltage-sense circuitry output is in a logic high state (indicating a port connection), the initiator sets its Disable bit, other wise the initiator remains in this state (i.e. Suspend bit set, Disable bit clear, Con bit clear) until a connection is detected at which time a resume event will be generated.
+If the voltage-sense circuitry output is in a logic high state (indicating a port connection), the initiator sets its Fault bit and enters into a suspend state.
+If the voltage sense circuitry output is in a logic low state (indicating no connection to another port) the initiator enters into a disconnected suspend state (i.e. Suspend bit set, Fault bit clear, Disable bit clear, Con bit clear, Bias bit clear) until a connection is detected at which time a resume event will be generated.

-A port which has both its Disable and Suspend bits set indicates a condition in which suspend notification between an initiator and a target did not complete properly.
+A port which has Fault bit set indicates a condition in which suspend or resume notification between an initiator and a target did not complete properly.